 The names of the competitors and the competition they intend to shoot in (Wimbledon or Edge 1100x) must be entered on the register card and signed by the CRO prior to shooting.
 Teams will complete their own registers, noting that any Wimbledon / Edge sighting shots will count as scoring shots for the MR Pairs.

 PRECISION SNAPSHOOTING

 THE MCOUEEN

-Precision Snapshooting Competitions (in seven series) Unlimited entries on the range only from First Saturday until midday Middle Sunday.
+Precision Snapshooting Competitions (in seven series A - G) Unlimited entries at NRA Offices (Front Counter) until Middle Sunday am.

-Finals to be held on Middle Sunday.
+Finals to be held on Middle Sunday pm.